sgothel/pacman/README.md

 By default the original pacman behavior is being implemented:
 - weighted (round) tile position for collision tests
-- pinky's up-target not 4 ahead, but 4 ahead and 4 to the left
+- Pinky's up-target not 4 ahead, but 4 ahead and 4 to the left
 - ...

 If false, a more accurate implementation, the pacman bugfix, is used:
 - pixel accurate tile position for collision tests
-- pinky's up-traget to be 4 ahead as intended
+- Pinky's up-target to be 4 ahead as intended
 - ...

 ### Manhatten Distance